HaroldPutman/hear-flowdock-speak/README.md

 $ FLOWDOCK_API_KEY=abcdef0123456789 hear-flowdock-speak
 ```

-### config.json
+### .hear-flowdock-speak.json

-You must set up configuration by copying `config.template.json` to `config.json`
+You must set up configuration by copying `config.template.json` to
-and editing to match your environment.
+`~/.hear-flowdock-speak.json` in your home folder and editing to match
+your environment.

 * `organization` - Your organization name in flowdock
 * `flowdockApiKey` - _Optional_ Your Flowdock API key.
 You can set this here or